lgvr123/musescore-soloanalyser/README.md

 ![SoloAnalyser in action](/demo/soloanalyzer-demo.png)

-## What's new in 1.4.0 ?
+## What's new in 1.4.2 ?
-* [New] Multi-staves and voices analyse :
-Multiple tracks can be analyzed at once.
-If some staff do not have chord symbols, the analyse will optionnaly use the chord symbols from the preceeding or following staves.
+* [New] Look ahead option, useful for anacrusis
-* [Correction] Transposing instruments were not correclty handled
+* [Correction] Invalid analysis for some transposing instruments
+* [Correction] Issue when the selection was too far in the score
+* [Correction] Issue when the first note to analyse is far beyond the first chord symbol

 ## Plugins